togetherassessments/assessment-site/src/content/autism/faqs-page/faq-items/5-can-you-prescribe-medication.md

 ---
 question: Can you prescribe medication?
 answer: >-
-  While autistic people may struggle with their emotions and other aspects of daily living, there is no UK-licensed medication for autism at this time - nor do I think there should be.
+  No. While autistic people may struggle with their emotions and other aspects of daily living, there is no UK-licensed medication for autism at this time - nor do I think there should be.

   I am also not a prescriber so cannot prescribe medication.
 If medication is sought and indicated, I can guide you on discussing this with your GP.